-B. Identification of critical generator-load pairs
+4.2.
+Identification of critical generator-load pairs

 In order to clearly identify which generators strongly impact load bus voltage magnitudes, the load voltage sensitivities described in the previous section are computed using Eq.
 (4) and data obtained from time-domain simulation, just after fault clearance.
-Figure 4 shows the resulting sensitivities.
-The bar graph shows for all load buses the expected change in voltage magnitude (in pu/rad) resulting from an increase of individual generator rotor angle.
+Figure 7 shows the resulting sensitivities.
+The bar graph shows for all load buses the expected change in voltage magnitude (in pu/rad) resulting from the increase of one individual generator rotor angle.
 The values clearly indicate that an angle increase can either depress or boost a voltage magnitude.

-In the example scenario, GEN-6 and GEN-7 experience large rotor angle excursions and are likely to cause the observed voltage sags.
-Indeed, Fig. 4 indicates that GEN-6 and GEN-7 mainly affect the voltage magnitudes at buses with numbers in the range of 15 - 24.
-Furthermore, from Fig. 2 it can be observed that GEN-14, GEN-15 and GEN-16 experience a slight decrease of their rotor angle.
-The sensitivities in Fig. 4 indicate that GEN-16 strongly affects the load buses with numbers in the range of 49-52.
-In the following, a more detailed analysis of this group is considered.
+In the example scenario, GEN-9 experiences a large rotor angle excursions and is likely to cause the observed voltage sags.
+Indeed, Fig. 7 indicates that GEN-9 mainly affects the voltage magnitudes at Buses 18 and 25 - 29.
+Furthermore, from Fig. 5 it can be observed that GEN-14, GEN-15 and GEN-16 experience a slight decrease of their rotor angle.
+The sensitivities in Fig. 7 indicate that GEN-16 strongly affects the load buses with numbers in the range of 50 - 52.
+In the following, a more detailed analysis of this